Q. Where does Woods for Learning Take Place?

 Q. What are the main benefits of Woods for Learning programme for children?

 There are significant personal, social and emotional benefits for the children, including increases in confidence and self-esteem.
 There are also potential learning advantages, including the development of language and thinking skills.

-Forest School's combination of freedom and responsibility is beneficial to both boys and girls - though perhaps there are some additional advantages for boys.
+Forest School's combination of freedom and responsibility is beneficial to all

 Q. Do we go out in all weathers or cancel?